Subkelvin tunneling spectroscopy showing Bardeen-Cooper-Schrieffer superconductivity in heavily boron-doped silicon epilayers

 The temperature dependence of the gap is also well fitted by the thermally-smeared BCS prediction displayed as the continuous line in Fig.~\ref{fig2_GapT}.
 It follows for sample~B3 a zero temperature energy gap $\rm{\Delta(0) = 78\pm 9~\mu eV}$ and a local critical temperature $T_c =$~480~$\pm$ 30~mK.
 The critical temperature accessed in this way is a local quantity.
 It corresponds to a value close to the tail of the superconductive resistive bulk transition (see dotted curve in Fig.~\ref{fig2_GapT}), which sits at $T_c \approx$~510~mK.
 This distinction between the 'resistive' and the local critical temperature properly reflects the difference between the transport measurement and the local probing.

 In total, we have measured five samples, and more than one hundred spectra have been obtained on different spatial positions.
-All curves showed similar results, demonstrating that the data displayed in the previous Figures are characteristic of superconductive heavily Boron-doped Silicon.
+All curves showed similar results, demonstrating that the data displayed in the previous Figures are characteristic of superconductive heavily boron-doped silicon.
 The quality of the tunnel junction has been controlled by recording the differential conductance $dI/dV$ at different tunneling resistances, \mbox{i.e.} different sample-tip distances.
 When changing the set-point tunnel resistance between $\rm{10~M\Omega}$ and $\rm{1~M\Omega}$, the tunneling spectra overlap after renormalization with respect to the normal differential conductance, as expected.
-To warrant a clean surface, buffered oxide etch (BOE) or diluted hydrofluoric acid (HF) cleaning has sometimes been performed but no significant difference has been revealed compared to the 'as grown' surface.
+Since samples stayed under air atmosphere before being transferred inside the cryogenics microscope, buffered oxide etch (BOE) or diluted hydrofluoric acid (HF) passivating has sometimes been performed to warrant a clean surface, but no significant difference has been revealed compared to the 'as grown' surface.
 Furthermore, we succeeded in fabricating a millimeter square solid superconductive-normal metal tunnel junction to probe the tunneling current averaged on a large scale.
-The measured current-voltage characteristic provided a similar differential conductance spectrum with a superconducting bulk gap value comparable to the one measured locally by STM~\footnote{L.~Pascal, F.~Dahlem, H.~Courtois, C.~Marcenat, E.~Bustarret~\textit{et al.} (unpublished).}.
+The measured current-voltage characteristic provided a similar differential conductance spectrum with a superconducting bulk gap value comparable to the one measured locally by STM.